365id-AB/idverification-android/README.md

     }

     _365iDResult.StatusType.ServerException -> {
-        // This is returned if there was an issue talking to 365id Cloud services.
+        // This is returned if there was an issue talking to 365id Services.
         // Could be a connectivity issue.
         val usermessage = it.userMessage
-        // We may get a unique message from the 365id cloud services when this
+        // We may get a unique message from the 365id Services when this
         // happens, containing a textual description of the backend issue.
 It may
         // be a temporary server connection issue, or a bug in our backend. print("Server has thrown an exception")